Quality Assurance

 Accountability

 The management reports and the quality dashboard are shared and discussed quarterly with the Supervisory Board.
 Additionally, the location portfolios are presented and discussed annually in a meeting with the Supervisory Board, the Executive Board, and the Joint Participation Council.
-Quality data are published in the Annual Report and on the Schools on the Map website.
+Quality data are published in the Annual Report and on https://scholenopdekaart.nl/ (Dutch only).